 Quick links for this article

 Most retailers ask you to apply via an online application form and many will give you the option to upload your CV.
 Always take the opportunity to do so.
-David Yates, the early careers resource manager at Tesco, says that one of the biggest mistakes would-be apprentices typically make on their application is ‘not submitting a CV’.
+One recruiter at Tesco says that one of the biggest mistakes would-be apprentices typically make on their application is ‘not submitting a CV’.

 A school leaver will usually only need a one-page CV.
 If you have slightly more experience and meaningful information, then do not exceed two pages.

 Make it easy for retail recruiters to contact you, so keep this information at the top.
 Don’t use your school email; use your personal email instead, as you will always have access to this account.
 Make sure you use a sensible, professional-sounding email address, such as your first name and surname.
 If you haven’t got one, then create one.
 You don’t need to include your date of birth or age on your CV.

 Include your education

 Make it clear for the recruiter to see that you have the specific entry requirements stated.
 For example, Tesco’s trainee retail management apprenticeship requires 240 UCAS points and grades C or above in GCSE maths and English.
 If you’ve attended more than one secondary school, list the most recent one first; you don’t need to include your primary school.